Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Introduction

-To upper bound the numerator of \eqref{eq:counting-strategy-old}, they notice that $Q \cap W$ is a convex polygon contained in the two-dimensional disk centered at $\mathbf{0}$ with radius $\max_{i \in [n]}\|\pi_W(a_i)\|$.
-It then follows from convexity that the perimeter of $Q \cap W$ is at most the perimeter of such disk, i.e.
+To upper bound the numerator of \eqref{eq:counting-strategy-old}, notice that $Q \cap W$ is a convex polygon contained in the two-dimensional disk centered at $\mathbf{0}$ with radius $\max_{i \in [n]}\|\pi_W(a_i)\|$.
+It follows that the perimeter of $Q \cap W$ is at most the perimeter of this disk, namely,